talashilkarraj/ISS-Tracker/README.md

 # ISS-Tracker
-This project is implemented using Leaflet.js and Three.js Courtesy of 3D model of International Space Station : solarsystem.nasa.gov THREE.js module comes under the node modules, you'll have to install those modules to run the code.
+This project is implemented using Leaflet.js and Three.js<br>
+Courtesy of 3D model of International Space Station : solarsystem.nasa.gov <br>
+THREE.js module comes under the node modules, you'll have to install those modules to run the code.<br>

 1. **2D Map view:**
 ![](Screenshots/iss_5.png)